 This page explains opportunities which will help develop your career in international law and provides links to useful external career development information.
-You can also search for specific opportunities on the Program's International Employment Database.
 The Career Development Office provides general career development advice.

 International law internships with law government agencies, intergovernmental organizations, non-governmental organizations, law firms, international development companies, think tanks and research institutes offer valuable opportunities for students to gain experience and make connections in the international legal practice community.

 University of Maryland law students have participated in a variety of short and longer-term internships, both paid and unpaid.